Teacher Training Testimonials

 Helena Salisbury - enrolled September, 2009

 The Vajrasati course takes you on a journey of discovery - of yourself, life, and yoga.
 I'm so pleased i did it!

-Being part of the Vajrasati community of teachers and friends has been invaluable, and i would recommend the course to anyone who is looking for a comprehensive and thorough foundation in teaching yoga.
+Being part of the Vajrasati community of teachers and friends has been invaluable, and I would recommend the course to anyone who is looking for a comprehensive and thorough foundation in teaching yoga.

-I've recently completed the Vajrasati teacher training programme and realise that it has been an amazing journey of exploration and growth for me.
+I've recently completed the Vajrasati teacher training programme (May 2013) and realise that it has been an amazing journey of exploration and growth for me.
 I have deepened my practice, widened my knowledge, met and being supported by incredible co-students and a buddy and am now teaching a regular yoga class which I love.
 I actually know my tibia from my fibula and am so grateful to Jim for his wealth of experience, humour and knowledge which he shares so generously with us all.
 I'm definitely delighted that I did it :-)

 Vajrasati Teacher Training transformed the way I do yoga, and the way I live.
 Its hard to explain, but everything I do has been affected.
 In a positive way of course!

 This is not a 2 week intensive that skims over stuff, but a 2 year + intensive investigation into yoga and your personal practice of it.
 You will learn alignment, anatomy, philosophy, meditation, pranayama, classroom management, teaching tools and much more.